ESA-EarthCODE/documentation/pages/Getting started with EarthCODE/Deep Dive into EarthCODE.md

 As integrated platforms, they offer some form of the following capabilities:
 - Authentication using your EarthCODE (GitHub) account
 - Access to EO datasets (data availability varies by platform)
-- Interfaces for developing and running scientific workflows and various specialized capabilites (e.g. specialised towards ML)
+- Interfaces for developing and running scientific workflows and various specialized capabilities (e.g. specialised towards ML)
 - Tools for visualizing and exploring published datasets
-- Automated publishing of workflows and data products to the **EarthCODE Open Science Catalog**
+- Automated publishing of workflows and data products to the **Open Science Catalog**
 - Execution of published **experiments**, using FAIR-compliant metadata and reproducible experiments

 For some examples of what these might look like in practice, refer to the [10 minutes to EarthCODE Page](../Getting%20started%20with%20EarthCODE/10%20minutes%20to%20EarthCODE#data-access)